How do the wealthiest bitcoin holders secure their bitcoin?

 For example, if you are familiar with address types, you’ll know that any address that begins with a “1” is a P2PKH address, and therefore must be a singlesig arrangement.
 Similarly, any address that begins with “bc1q” and has a length of 42 characters is a P2WPKH address, and must also be a singlesig address.
 Bitcoin held by one of these address types isn’t utilizing multisig protection.
 Using SSS or MPC would be the only way to achieve institutional-grade security, as discussed in our article covering thresholds.

 Meanwhile, any address that begins with a “3” is a P2SH address.
 Any address that begins with “bc1q” and has a length of 62 characters is a P2WSH address.
 These address types have the possibility of utilizing multisig.
 However, only after bitcoin has been spent out of these addresses will the custody structure be revealed.
-Some P2SH addresses are actually singlesig, a structure that was temporarily popular while SegWit was being initially adopted.
+Some P2SH addresses are actually singlesig, a structure that was temporarily popular while the Segwit Soft Fork was being initially adopted.
 Therefore, if one of these address types has never been spent out of, the custody structure is unknown.

 Looking at the data